naturae-syria/warehouse_sale_stock_access_control/README.md

 ## Modules

 ### sale_stock_restrict
 Restricts confirming sale orders when products are not available.

-The check can be based on on-hand or forecasted quantities.
+- Toggle the behaviour with the `sale_stock_restrict.product_restriction` setting.
+- Use `sale_stock_restrict.check_stock` to decide whether on-hand or forecast quantities are evaluated.

 ### user_access_restrict
 Adds warehouse-based access control.
 Users can be assigned access to specific warehouses with custom roles (manager or user) that determine permitted operations.